metron-labs/secrets-manager-old/sdk/javascript/packages/azure/README.md

     getKeeperRecords()
 ```

-You're ready to use the KSM integration 👍
-Using the Azure Key Vault Integration

-Once setup, the Secrets Manager Azure Key Vault integration supports all Secrets Manager JavaScript SDK functionality.
-Your code will need to be able to access the Azure Key Vault APIs in order to manage the decryption of the configuration file when run.

-Change Key used to change the key configuration of the encrypted KSM configuration file.
+## Change Key used to change the key configuration of the encrypted KSM configuration file.
 ```
     import { getSecrets, initializeStorage, localConfigStorage } from '@keeper-security/secrets-manager-core';
     import {AzureKeyValueStorage, AzureSessionConfig} from "@keeper/secrets-manager-azure";